TitlesProfessor of Theater

-Paul Daigneault joined the Conservatory in 2002 and teaches the courses Junior Musical Theater and Senior Directing Emphasis.
+Paul Daigneault joined the Conservatory in 2002 and teaches Junior Musical Theater.

-Daigneault is the founder and artistic director of SpeakEasy Stage Company in Boston, where he has produced more than 100 Boston premieres.
-His SpeakEasy directing highlights include Violet (2016); Mothers & Sons; Big Fish; The Color Purple; In the Heights; Xanadu; Next to Normal; Nine; Body Awareness; The Great American Trailer Park Musical; [title of show]; The Savannah Disputation; Jerry Springer—The Opera; The New Century; Some Men; Zanna, Don’t!; Parade (2008 Elliot Norton Award—Outstanding Director, Midsize Company); Almost, Maine; Caroline, or Change; Take Me Out; Company; A Man of No Importance (co-production Súgán); Bat Boy: The Musical (2003 Elliot Norton Award—Outstanding Director, Small Company); Passion; A New Brain; Violet (2000); Songs for a New World; Floyd Collins; Love!
+Daigneault is the founder and artistic director of SpeakEasy Stage Company in Boston, where he has produced more than 125 Boston premieres.
+His SpeakEasy directing highlights include The Curious Incident of the Dog in the Nighttime; The Scottsboro Boys; Violet; Mothers & Sons; Big Fish; The Color Purple; In the Heights; Xanadu; Next to Normal; Nine; Body Awareness; The Great American Trailer Park Musical; [title of show]; The Savannah Disputation; Jerry Springer—The Opera; The New Century; Some Men; Zanna, Don’t!; Parade (2008 Elliot Norton Award—Outstanding Director, Midsize Company); Almost, Maine; Caroline, or Change; Take Me Out; Company; A Man of No Importance (co-production Súgán); Bat Boy: The Musical (2003 Elliot Norton Award—Outstanding Director, Small Company); Passion; A New Brain; Violet (2000); Songs for a New World; Floyd Collins; Love!
 Valour!
 Compassion!; and Jeffrey.

 Outside the theater, Daigneault serves on the board of the Intensive Care Unit Patient and Family Advisory Council at Beth Israel Deaconess Medical Center.
 He lives in Brookline, Massachusetts.